Bohaag mathu eti ritu nohoi

 Shop your Bihu mekhela sador here: https://clnk.in/pqkV

 On Goru Bihu, the cows are worshipped because Assam being an agrarian State cows in particular and cattles in general are of utmost importance.
-The cows are gathered early morning and led to a pond or river where they are given a ceremonial bath with turmeric and black gram paste, and vegetables are offered to eat.
+The cows are gathered early in the morning and led to a pond or river where they are given a ceremonial bath with turmeric and black gram paste, and vegetables are offered to eat.
 They are whipped with Makhiloti and Dighloti leaves to keep insects and mosquitoes away.
 In the evening they are tied with new harnesses, dighloti leaves are burnt along with rice bran to ward off evil in the form of sickness and salted pithas are fed.
 While bathing the cows the farmers sing a song thereby invoking the divine blessings to bestow good health to their cows.

 Dighloti dighol paat